Wikipedia Seigenthaler biography incident: Seigenthaler's public reaction

 In the December 6 joint NPR interview, Seigenthaler said that he did not want to have anything to do with Wikipedia because he disapproved of its basic assumptions.
 In an article Seigenthaler wrote for USA Today in late 2005, he said, "I am interested in letting many people know that Wikipedia is a flawed and irresponsible research tool."
 He also pointed out that the false information had been online for over four months before he was aware of it, and that he had not been able to edit the article to correct it.
 After speaking with Wikipedia co-founder Jimmy Wales, Seigenthaler said: "My 'biography' was posted May 26.
 On May 29, one of Wales' volunteers 'edited' it only by correcting the misspelling of the word 'early.'
 For four months, Wikipedia depicted me as a suspected assassin before I erased it from the website's history Oct.
 5. The falsehoods remained on Answers.com and Reference.com for three more weeks."
 Editing Wikipedia, he suggested, would lend it his sanction or approval, and he stated his belief that editing the article was not enough and instead he wanted to expose "incurable flaws" in the Wikipedia process and ethos.

 On December 9, Seigenthaler appeared on C-SPAN's Washington Journal with Brian Lamb hosting.
 He said he was concerned that other pranksters would try to spoof members of Congress or other powerful figures in government, which may then prompt a backlash and turn back First Amendment rights on the Web.

 In the June 2007 issue of Reason magazine, Seigenthaler also expressed concern about the lack of transparency underlined by Wales' removal of the hoax pages from the article's history page.
 He also stated that many of the comments left by users in the edit summaries were things he would not want his nine-year-old grandson to see.

 Wikimedia Foundation reaction

 In an interview with BusinessWeek on December 13, 2005, Wales discussed the reasons the hoax had gone undetected, and steps being taken to address them.
-He stated that one problem was that Wikipedia's use had grown faster than its self-monitoring system could comfortably handle, and that therefore new page creation would be restricted to account holders, addressing one of Seigenthaler's main criticisms.
+He stated that one problem was that Wikipedia's use had grown faster than its self-monitoring system could comfortably handle, and that therefore new page creation on the English Wikipedia would be restricted to account holders, addressing one of Seigenthaler's main criticisms.

 He also gave his opinion that encyclopedias as a whole (whether print or online) were not usually appropriate for primary sources and should not be relied upon as authoritative (as some were doing), but that nonetheless Wikipedia was more reliable as "background reading" on subjects than most online sources.
 He stated that Wikipedia was a "work in progress".